polettix/Command-Template/README.md

 Spaces are preserved starting immediately after the `=` sign.

-When a template is expanded, it is done using a hash that maps each name to the value it should take:
+When [Template::Command::Instance](https://metacpan.org/pod/Template::Command::Instance) expands a template, it uses a hash that maps each name to the value it should take:

 - if `undef`, then the corresponding item is _removed_ from the command.
 This allows getting rid of a default value set for an optional